Henrik-Peters/ActivFlex-Media/README.md

 This project is responsible for the graphical user interface (GUI) of the application.
 This project should contain all icons, styles, view models and most of the WPF markup files (window descriptions, resource dictionaries).

+#### ActivFlex Storage
+Contains the data storage engine logic of ActivFlex.
+All operations for persistent media data storage should be defined in this module.
+In the normal case, this should just be database operations.

 #### ActivFlex Presenter
 All logic that is related to presenting media items (like displaying images,